-The ever increasing investment costs indicate that the transmission network operation business will no longer be a good investment opportunity in German-speaking Europe, the same applies to countries located in Northern Europe and Central Europe.
-The high investment costs ensure network stability but lead to nationalization of transmission network operations, at the expense of operating profits generated in the electricity business.
+The constantly rising investment costs indicate that the business of transmission system operation in German-speaking Europe will no longer be a good investment opportunity.
+This is also largely true for the countries of Northern and Central Europe.
+Although the high investment costs ensure grid stability, they are leading to nationalization of transmission grid operation.
+This is at the expense of the operating profits generated.

 Above all, the insurance funds are still looking for ways to escape the economic chaos in the world economy with stable profit opportunities in electricity networks that are the A-rated.
 Transmission networks in Northern Europe definitely count as A-rated.
 Power grids are particularly interesting to them because the global economy and the European economy are in a low interest rate environment.

 But it is obvious that the investors have to deal with the subject matter and most of them understand very little of what is going on in the energy industry.
 In order to get a precise overview of the investment opportunities one needs to understand the business.

 Among other things, Australian insurance companies are trying to invest in the German transmission network business.
 But it doesn’t stop there.

 We also see a growing interest of the Chinese owners who become active and want to invest in German power transmission networks.
 The East German transmission system operator 50Hertz came extremely close to being sold to China.
 However, a state intervention ensured that 50Hertz, a critical part of the national energy infrastructure remains in German hands.